sympy/sympy/doc/src/documentation-style-guide.rst

         """

-Variables listed in the parameters after the function name should be italicized using Sphinx emphasis with asterisks like ``*this*``.
+Variables listed in the parameters after the function name should, in written text, be italicized using Sphinx emphasis with asterisks like ``*this*``.

 **Example**